Michael McFadyen's Scuba Diving - The Pipeline (Sewage Pipe)

 One of the great advantages about a dive trip to Port Stephens is that if the weather is extremely bad, there are many excellent dive sites that can be dived in virtually any conditions.
 One of these dives is the Sewage Pipe dive.
 Of course, you should not restrict yourself to diving these sites in poor weather.
 A good plan for a dive weekend here is to do a couple of boat dives on either Saturday or Sunday morning and a shore dive or two on the other day (even a Saturday night dive as well).

 This dive is called The Pipeline (it used to be commonly called the Sewage Pipe).
-It is named after the sewage pipe that is located past the fishing co-op building which is found past the main marina.
+It is named after the sewage pipe (at least that is what I was told it was back in the early 1990s) that is located past the fishing co-op building which is found past the main marina.
 It can really only be done on a high or low tide although you may be able to do on an incoming small (1.4 or 1.5 metre) tide.
 I would recommend doing on a high tide.
-Note that the local dive shop says that the high tide here is a little later than at Fly Point and they recommend entering the water about 10 to 15 minutes after the high tide at Fort Denison (Sydney Harbour).
+Note that the local dive shop says that the high tide here is a little later than at Fly Point and they recommend entering the water about 10 to 15 minutes after the high tide at Fort Denison (Sydney Harbour), but I prefer getting in at high.

 A point to note, I do not think that the pipe was ever a sewage pipe but it does not work now so there is no danger to divers.